sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 4. Improving your Secure Posture
 5. Exploring Security Center and Security benchmark

+## Overview

+Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all your Azure, on-premises, and multicoloured (Amazon AWS and Google GCP) resources.
+You can find more references about the virtual network from here: `https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction`

+An Azure Policy definition, created in Azure Policy, is a rule about specific security conditions that you want controlled.
+Built in definitions include things like controlling what type of resources can be deployed or enforcing the use of tags on all resources.

+In this exercise, you will explore on Microsoft Defender for Cloud, configuring Security Policies.
+Then you will fix the resources by Securing the score and Improving the Secure Posture.
+You will also explore on Security Center and Security benchmark.

 # Task 1: Exploring Microsoft Defender for Cloud

 ### What is Microsoft Defender for Cloud?